 Collaboration: learn with others.

-Discussion: talk about and share ideas.
+Discussion: talk about learning.

 Feedback & reflection: learn about learning.